evans-nyang/healthcare-facilities/mage/README.md

 docker compose up
 ```

-Now, navigate to <http://localhost:6789> in your browser!
-Voila!
-You're ready to get started.
+Now, navigate to <http://localhost:6789> in your browser! 🚀

 ### What just happened?